sammedchougule/react-deply/README.md

-This repositoru is about ReactHooks..
+This repository is about ReactHooks..
 1) useState
 2) useEffect
 3) useMemo